 Taroko National Park hike water curtain

-Where we stayed:Formosa Backpacker: They have a wonderful family room upstairs with 4 beds at a decent price.
+Where we stayed:Formosa Backpacker: They have an excellent family room upstairs with four beds at a decent price.
 Great location!

 Outside the Formosa Backpackers Lodge in Hualien